mex1

 It was a match between Barcelona FC and Valencia, and here is a little pre-game action:

-It looks like I missed a great game which an exciting ending.
+It looks like I missed a great game which an exciting ending with the visiting team winning!

 default